 1. Provide location plan and simplified one-line diagram of the plant and station facilities.
 For staged projects, please indicate future generation, transmission circuits, etc.

-2. Specify the MW level of Capacity Resource Interconnection Service (“CRIS”) requested; provided however, that CRIS requests are subject to the limits specified in Section 25.8.1 of Attachment S to the ISO OATT Evaluation election:
+2. Specify the MW level of Capacity Resource Interconnection Service (“CRIS”) requested; provided however, that CRIS requests are subject to the limits specified in Section 25.8.1 of Attachment S to the ISO OATT.

-3. Proposed Schedule:
+Evaluation election (MW of requested CRIS):

+If the Project will consist of multiple units, specify the requested allocation of the above MW level of requested CRIS: 3.
+Proposed Schedule:

 Begin Construction Date: ______________